Emergency Light Circuit Board Instruction

 Can I use a “universal” board from another model?

 Not recommended.
 Boards are tuned for specific batteries/LED loads.
-Use the OEM board listed for your unit to preserve UL 924 compliance.
+Use the OEM emergency light circuit board listed for your unit to preserve UL 924 compliance.

 My unit charges but fails the 90-minute test—board or battery?